xjrga/xjrga.github.io/main_source/potatosql/index.rst

 Summary
 -------

 Potatosql is learning software for database design.

-The project's ultimate purpose is to help build java database application prototypes faster.
+Its purpose is to help build database applications faster and inexpensively.

 .. figure:: images/potatosql.png
    :scale: 50